Sergix/JTerm/.github/README.md

 ## Where do I get it?
 Check the [releases](https://github.com/Sergix/JTerm/releases) page for binaries, as well as the source code.
 You can also look in the `/builds` directory for changelogs and other build-related files.

-> JTerm v0.7.0
-> `jterm-v0.7.0.jar`
-> This project and its source are held under the GNU General Public License, located in the LICENSE file in the project's directory.
-> 2018